moj-analytical-services/rpackage_training/README.md

 making sure you can access RStudio from the control panel.
 If you have any issues, please post them in the appropriate Slack channel (either [#ask-operations-engineering](https://moj.enterprise.slack.com/archives/C01BUKJSZD4) or [#intro_r](https://asdslack.slack.com/archives/CGKSJV9HN)).

 You will also require access to the S3 bucket `alpha-r-training`.
-You can post an access request to the [#intro_r](https://asdslack.slack.com/archives/CGKSJV9HN) slack channel.
+You can post an access request to the [#intro_r (slack channel)](https://asdslack.slack.com/archives/CGKSJV9HN) slack channel.

 Using two screens (e.g. your laptop plus a monitor) during the training session might be useful to enable you to watch the session on one and code on the other.